-How to fast associate a subset of the hits to a track?
+How to associate a subset of hits to a track at trigger level?

 - Predefined templates, i.e. patterns of fired cells defining an allowed track.
-Used in fast trigger algorithms.
-The cell tower is an example from the calorimeter world. - Hough transform is another method.
+Used in fast trigger algorithms. - The cell tower is an example from the calorimeter world. - Hough transform is another method.
 For straight tracks in two dimensions, each hit corresponds to a straight line in the slope-intercept plane.
 Peaks in this plane where many lines intercept reveal the hits-on-tracks.
-This is also relatively fast.